La Crescenta School Sued after Bullied Student Jumps to His Death

 Because of the suicide notes indicating other reasons for suicide, coupled with the history of depression, it is possible that the school will be able to make a solid argument that the boy’s death was unrelated to any negligence on its part in relation to bullying.
 Whether the school is successful in defending the lawsuit remains to be seen as the case proceeds to the courts or to settlement negotiations.

-If you would like to request one of these free resources, or to speak with a California personal injury lawyer, feel free to call 866-981-5596.
+If you would like to speak with a California personal injury lawyer, feel free to call 866-981-5596.

 So, go on - call (888) 752-7474, or send over our free case